Where to find free stock photos for your website & social media

 The company also is behind Vintage Stock Photos, a collection of stock photography sourced from old 35mm slides that are great for retro branding and projects.

 Pexels provides millions of handpicked free stock photos for commercial and noncommercial use.
 The hi-res images are uploaded by the community’s photographers or sourced from other free image websites.
 All images are licensed under the Pexels license agreement.
 You can search the site through the company’s discover pages and tagged images.

-Pixabay is a creative community that boasts millions of copyright-free images, vectors, graphics, videos and music.
+Pixabay is a creative community that boasts millions of copyright-free images, vectors, graphics, videos, and music.
 Australia-owned Canva purchased the site and now all of the content falls under the Pixabay license.
 You can copy, modify, distribute, and use the images without permission or attribution.

-Vecteezy began in 2007 focused on free vector graphics, and now they provide millions of stock photos, vectors and videos for commercial or personal.
+Vecteezy began in 2007 focused on free vector graphics, and now they provide millions of stock photos, vectors, and videos for commercial or personal.
 If you’re looking for illustrations, this could be the site for you.

 They surpassed more than 100 million user sessions in 2020 with their large catalog of free images.
-You can also buy an inexpensive subscription plan that gives you access to unlimited images, editing and other premium benefits.
+You can also buy an inexpensive subscription plan that gives you access to unlimited images, editing, and other premium benefits.

 We know there are many more free stock photography sites out there.
-Are you small business that has a favorite stock image site?
+Are you a small business that has a favorite stock image site?
 Let our readers know in the comments below.